pukkaone/mullet/java.md

 ### View resolver

-A `TemplateViewResolver` resolves a view name to a template by looking for a classpath resource file containing the template.
-It appends the `suffix` property to the name, then looks for the name in the classpath resource folder specified by the `templateLoaderPath` property.
+A `TemplateViewResolver` resolves a view name to a template by looking for a class path resource file containing the template.
+It appends the `suffix` property to the name, then looks for the name in the class path resource folder specified by the `templateLoaderPath` property.

     <bean class="com.github.pukkaone.mullet.spring.TemplateViewResolver">